nogweii/todo-or-event/README.md

 # Todo or Event?

-A rather simple system for guessing what a line is meant to be.
+A rather simple library for guessing what a line is meant to be.
 Given a string of proper English, return either ':todo' or ':event'.

 A string is determined to be a todo rather an event if the line is thought to be